-While Child Protective Services (CPS) has an open case into your family you will come into contact with a number of persons who are involved with investigating whether or not abuse or neglect occurred in relation to a child in your home.
-Your CPS caseworker will be your primary point of contact, but supervisors, therapists, counselors and attorneys will all be working on your case in tandem with one another.
+While Child Protective Services (CPS) has an open case in your family, you will contact several persons involved with investigating whether or not abuse or neglect occurred to a child in your home.
+Your CPS caseworker will be your primary point of contact, but supervisors, therapists, counselors, and attorneys will all be working on your case in tandem with one another.

-You need to understand their roles in your case as well as how you can utilize your interactions with each in order to have your child returned to your home as quickly as possible.
+You need to understand their roles in your case and how you can utilize your interactions with each to have your child returned to your home as quickly as possible.
 You will not have an unlimited amount of time to make an impression on each person.
-Quite the contrary, you will have a very limited amount of time with which you can build a good relationship with these people.
-While they are not the ultimate decision makers in your case, it is the case that each of them can speak to the judge about the progress you are making.
+On the contrary, you will have a minimal amount of time to build a good relationship with these people.
+While they are not the ultimate decision-makers in your case, it is the case that each of them can speak to the judge about the progress you are making.

 The importance of building a relationship with your CPS caseworker

 Communication with your caseworker is essential to having a good relationship with him or her.
-If you can be respectful and attempt to meet your caseworker in the middle (regarding your position and theirs) then you will be better off.
-I have stood next to caseworkers in hearings before and have seen them look dismissively towards parents who are literally weeping a few feet away.
-I can see when a parent treats a caseworker poorly what kind of effect it has on the opinion of the caseworker during a hearing.
-Their body language reflects an attitude that they do not take the parent seriously and are not going to be willing to provide positive testimony for the parent.
-Keep this in mind when you get upset with and are tempted to say something negative towards a CPS caseworker.
+If you can be respectful and attempt to meet your caseworker in the middle (regarding your position and theirs), then you will be better off.
+I have stood next to caseworkers in hearings before and have seen them look dismissively at parents who are weeping a few feet away.
+When a parent treats a caseworker poorly, I can see what kind of effect it has in the caseworker's opinion during a hearing.
+Their body language reflects an attitude that they do not take the parent seriously and will not be willing to provide positive testimony for the parent.
+Keep this in mind when you get upset and are tempted to say something negative towards a CPS caseworker.

 Other people that are involved in your CPS case

-In addition to caseworkers, you will likely be exposed to a number of other people who are involved in your child’s CPS case.
-These people who provide you with services like alcohol and drug counseling, will often times be asked to testify in hearings or trials.
-Their opinions matter and the services they are able to provide to you during your case are important to your development as a parent and your ability to provide your child with a safe living environment.
+In addition to caseworkers, you will likely be exposed to many other people involved in your child’s CPS case.
+These people who provide you with services like alcohol and drug counseling will often be asked to testify in hearings or trials—their opinions matter.
+In your case, the services they can provide to you are important to your development as a parent and your ability to provide your child with a safe living environment.

 Keep in mind that while your CPS case is the most important thing in the world to you, this is likely not going to be the case for the person working it alongside you.
-In fact, I can almost assure you that the service providers will not share your passion for your child.
-You may get to a point where you feel that your CPS caseworker is not being helpful.
-You should do whatever you can to work with this person and to show him or her that you are willing and able to be a diligent and hard-working parent.
+I can almost assure you that the service providers will not share your passion for your child.
+You may get to a point where you feel that your CPS caseworker is not helpful.
+It would be best if you did whatever you can to work with this person and show him or her that you are willing and able to be a diligent and hard-working parent.

-You are best served to be honest with these service providers and to let them know if you think that has been a problem developing in your relationship.
-You may find that the person shares your opinion and that there is a way to work the problem out.
+You are best served to be honest with these service providers and let them know if you think it has been a problem developing in your relationship.
+You may find that the person shares your opinion and a way to work the problem out.
 If there is not, you can always ask the person to help you find a person who is better suited to helping you and your family.

 Collect information from your caseworker and then communicate

-With hat said I have found that the following tips and tricks are helpful when it comes to establishing a good relationship with your caseworker and anyone else who is involved in your CPS case.
+With that said, I have found that the following tips and tricks are helpful when it comes to establishing a good relationship with your caseworker and anyone else who is involved in your CPS case.

-Make sure at the beginning of your case that you take down the name, phone number, email address and physical office location of your CPS caseworker.
+Make sure that you take down the name, phone number, email address, and physical office location of your CPS caseworker at the beginning of your case.
 Your caseworker will have a supervisor who will also be involved in making decisions regarding your case.
 Make sure that you take down their information as well.
-Then, take the information and put it into your phone.
+Then, take the information and put it on your phone.
 It is almost unimaginable for a person not to have a cell phone in 2019.
 Use your phone to your advantage.
 Don’t just put the business card with this information into your sock drawer, never to be seen again.
 Have it handy in case you have a question or require a status update.

 Next, you should work with your CPS caseworker to learn what their schedule is.
-For example, if your caseworker is always in court for other cases on Wednesday mornings then you would be wise to not contact the caseworker at these times.
-Instead of trying in vain to get a hold of the caseworker or supervisor during times when they are not available you are better off trying to learn their schedule to have a better chance of success at reaching him or her.
+For example, if your caseworker is always in court for other cases on Wednesday mornings, then you would be wise not to contact the caseworker at these times.
+Instead of trying in vain to get a hold of the caseworker or supervisor during times when they are not available, you are better off trying to learn their schedule to have a better chance of success in reaching him or her.

 Overall, do not immediately resort to contacting a CPS supervisor, a judge, or anyone else like this if your caseworker does not immediately call you back.
 Yes, CPS caseworkers do have reputations for not calling people back as quickly as they should.
 Yes, CPS caseworkers are busy and may not get around to calling you back until a few days later.
-However, you should address these concerns with your caseworker, their supervisor and your attorney before speaking to anyone else.
-You risk alienating your caseworker by bad-mouthing him or her to their superiors or to the judge.
+However, it would help if you addressed these concerns with your caseworker, supervisor, and attorney before speaking to anyone else.
+You risk alienating your caseworker by bad-mouthing him or her to their superiors or the judge.

 Managing visitation sessions with your child during a CPS case

-A judge can intervene and decide that visitation needs to be supervised or unsupervised for you and your child, depending on the specific safety needs of your case.
-Where the visits occur, who will be doing the visitation and who else may be present are all important factors in this analysis.
+A judge can intervene and decide that visitation needs to be supervised or unsupervised for you and your child, depending on your case's specific safety needs.
+The visits that occur, who will be doing the visitation, and who else may be present are important factors in this analysis.

-Make no mistake, your ability to visit with your child during the CPS case is one of the most important rights you will be given.
-These visits allow you to maintain a relationship with your child during a difficult part of your lives but will also provide you with an opportunity to show CPS that you are capable of loving and caring for your child in a safe environment.
+Make no mistake, and your ability to visit with your child during the CPS case is one of the most important rights you will be given.
+These visits allow you to maintain a relationship with your child during a difficult part of your life.
+Still, they will also provide you with an opportunity to show CPS that you are capable of loving and caring for your child in a safe environment.

 Determining whether your visitation will be supervised or unsupervised

-Supervised visitation means that someone will be present with you and your child when you are able to spend time with him or her.
-Supervised visitation occurs when a judge is concerned with the safety and well-being of your child and believes that it is not in their best interest to have direct contact with you without someone observing that interaction.
-Your behavior will be monitored and if the supervisor believes your child’s well-being is at risk of harm during the visitation session the supervisor will intervene.
+Supervised visitation means that someone will be present with you and your child when you can spend time with him or her.
+Supervised visitation occurs when a judge is concerned with your child's safety and well-being and believes that it is not in their best interest to have direct contact with you without someone observing that interaction.
+Your behavior will be monitored, and if the supervisor believes your child’s well-being is at risk of harm during the visitation session, the supervisor will intervene.

-Usually the CPS caseworker will be the one to supervise at least the first few sessions of visitation that you have with your child.
+Usually, the CPS caseworker will be the one to supervise at least the first few sessions of visitation that you have with your child.
 A family member or friend may be able to supervise later sessions.
-It could be that after a number of positive supervised visitation sessions that the judge allows you to have unsupervised visits with your child.
+It could be that after several positive, supervised visitation sessions the judge allows you to have unsupervised visits with your child.
 It is not uncommon to have supervised visits for the first few months of your involvement with CPS, so do not be discouraged if you do not gain unsupervised visits for some time.

 Other Articles you may be interested in: